Why Leadership is the secret ingredient …

 Mentor.
 Train internally.
 Launch.
 Um.

 Sorry, people.
 The world changed after 2008.
-This left business in a lurch.
+This left the business in a lurch.
 When Leadership problems surfaced, some corporations responded by setting up their own internal Leadership training programmes, perhaps even mentoring potential Leaders.

 The problem with these internal programmes: Weak muscles.

 Internal programmes need to account for the strength of the Leadership muscles of the employee doing the Leadership training or mentoring.
-If we assume that the internal person doing the training is not receiving external Leadership development, the internal trainer’s muscle weakness is repeated.
+If we assume that the inner person doing the practice is not receiving external Leadership development, the internal trainer’s muscle weakness is repeated.
 Said another way, the internal trainer’s blind spot is repeated.
 Switching to an impartial professional development programme and removing the weak muscle of the trainer will fix this situation.